SCIFIHISTORY.NET

 "A special military unit fights a powerful, out-of-control supercomputer and hundreds of scientists who have mutated into flesh-eating creatures after a laboratory accident."

 A star is born!
 What?
 You say you've never seen Returner?
 Well, I can't say as I'd be all that surprised.
 It's a Japanese time travel flick -- pretty cool, if I don't say so myself -- that opened over there on this day back in 2002.
 It's a lot of flash and glam, that way most comic book films are, and the story involves a young woman from the future going back in time in order to stop an alien invasion from wiping out all of humanity.
-Plus it's got Takeshi Kaneshiro, who knows a thing or two about being a bad-ass with a pistol.
+Written (in part) and directed by Takashi Yamazaki, the film starred Takeshi Kaneshiro, Anne Suzuki, and Goro Kishitani.
 Here's the plot summary as provided by IMDB.com:

 "In 2084, the mankind is near total annihilation by alien invaders.
 Milly, a young woman from the Earth resistance, uses a time machine and returns to October, 2002, trying to avoid the beginning of alien invasion and the war.
 In her arrival in a ship, she is rescued and saved from the Yakuza evil boss Mizoguchi by a hit-man called Miyamot.
 Using unconventional methods, Milly forces Miyamoto to help her to save the human race."